Timo Arnall "Internet Machine" elasticspace.com

 Kristin Veel, Associate Professor, Department of Arts and Cultural Studies, University of Copenhagen.
 KV’s research has since her PhD (Cambridge 2008) focussed on the imprints of information and communications technology on contemporary culture.
 She has published extensively on database culture, surveillance and transparency.
 Since 2013 she has worked on the project Calm Surveillance (FKK grant/Sapere Aude).
 Also she is co-organiser of the research network Negotiating (In)Visibilities.
 She has published the monograph Narrative Negotiations: Information Structures in Literary Fiction (Vandenhoeck & Ruprecht, 2009) and is co-editor of ten collected volumes and special journal issues.
 KV is PI on the Uncertain Archives project and is in particular interested in the intersections of narrative theory and the epistemological and hermeneutical implications of big data archives.

-Nanna Bonde Thylstrup, Assistant Professor, School of Communication and Culture, Aarhus University.
+Nanna Bonde Thylstrup, Associate Professor, PhD, Department of Management, Society and Communication, Copenhagen Business School.
 NT’s PhD (Copenhagen, 2014) examines the form and function of mass digitization projects from a macro-political and cultural political perspective.
 Dominant themes in her dissertation are notions of network power, cultural memory, the public sphere and privacy.
 The Uncertain Archives project will build upon NT’s extensive expertise in the field of big data, while her component allows her to develop her thinking about the centrality of algorithms as a new form of information governance, in order to examine their logic and cultural/discursive framing: on the one hand as simple and neutral mathematical formulations, and on the other as powerful and often black-boxed forms of control.

 Daniela Agostinho is a visual and cultural theorist whose research is concerned with representations of historical violence, from colonialism to contemporary warfare, with a particular focus on feminist and decolonial perspectives on visual and digital culture.
 She is a postdoc affiliated with the Uncertain Archives research group.
 She studied Media and Culture Studies in Lisbon and Berlin.
 She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason, gender and disciplinary power.
 Before joining Uncertain Archives as a postdoc, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal.
 Her main areas of interest are Cultural Theory, Visual Culture, Feminist Theory, Film and Moving Image Studies, and Digital Culture.
 She currently works on the politics of digitization of colonial archives, the visual culture of remote warfare, in particular drone warfare, and cultural theories of big data, in particular feminist and post and decolonial critiques of datafication.
 In addition to Uncertain Archives, she is affiliated with two networks: Algorithmic Software Cultures and Research Network on Drones and Aesthetics.